Vagraw11/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I work at the intersection of multiplexed whole-tissue imaging, AI-driven image analysis and spatial statistics to uncover mechanisms underlying complex biological systems.
+I work at the intersection of multiplexed whole-tissue imaging, AI-driven image analysis, and spatial statistics to uncover mechanisms underlying complex biological systems.
 My doctoral research expertise encompasses high-resolution molecular imaging, functional genomics experiments, and the application of physics-based statistical analysis to elucidate the intricacies of 3D genome architecture.

-Through this blog I hope to summarize some of the recent developments in the realms of my interests- aging, epigenomics and AI, and their intersection, and more importantly, articulate ideas for future directions from my lens.
+# Through this blog I hope to summarize some of the recent developments in the realms of my interests- aging, epigenomics and AI, and their intersection, and more importantly, articulate ideas for future directions from my lens.

-_The views and opinions expressed on this personal blog are entirely my own and do not reflect those of any affiliated organization or entity._
+# _The views and opinions expressed on this personal blog are entirely my own and do not reflect those of any affiliated organization or entity._